-To see that $J$ is prime, it suffices to show that $S = \FF[[A,B,C,F,X,Y]]/\bar{J}$ is a domain.
-Since $\bar{J}$ is homogeneous, the associated graded ring (for the $\mm$-adic filtration) is $\rom{gr}{S} = \FF[A,B,C,F,X,Y]/\bar{J}$ and it suffices to show that this is a domain (by \cite{Eisenbud1995-CommutativeAlgebra} corollary 5.5).
-It is therefore sufficient to show that $\Proj (\rom{gr}{S})$ is irreducible.
-But it is easy to check that the usual six affine pieces are irreducible, so we are done.
+We show that $R' \otimes \FF$ is a domain, which implies that $R'$ is a domain.
+Let $\bar{I}$ be the image of $I$ in $\FF[[A,B,C,R,S,T,U]]$.
+Then $\bar{I}$ is homogeneous so $\gr(R' \otimes \FF) = \FF[A,B,C,R,S,T,U]/\bar{I}$ and it suffices to check that this is a domain (by \cite{Eisenbud1995-CommutativeAlgebra} corollary 5.5).
+It is therefore sufficient to check that $\Proj(\gr(R'\otimes \FF))$ is reduced and irreducible.\footnote{This argument is not quite correct, see Section~\ref{sec:erratum} for a correction.
+The error originates with me, not \cite{Taylor2009-ModularityCourse}.} But it is easy to check this on the usual seven affine pieces.
 This argument is from \cite{Taylor2009-ModularityCourse}.